Región de Murcia International Airport: Annual traffic

+Busiest routes

 Access

 The airport is 25 km from the city of Murcia and 35 km from Cartagena.
 It has direct access to the Autovía A-30 highway that runs between the two cities.
 There are several public bus routes connecting the airport to its surrounding areas.

 In 2009, plans were revealed for the AVE high-speed rail network to serve the airport via a proposed Murcia to Cartagena line.
 This plan appears to have been abandoned.